dtrungtin/actor-booking-scraper/README.md

 ```

 If `checkIn` and `checkOut` INPUT attributes are not provided, simple output is further reduced as `price`,
-`currency`, `roomType` and `persons` can't be scraped from the listing page.
+`currency`, `roomType` and `persons` cannot be scraped from the listing page.
 The output follows this format:

 ```json
 {